What To Expect: Ordering Butcher Block Countertops

 You can request finished surfaces, rounded edges, or radiused corners.
 However, these options increase the lead time and final cost.
 For most contractors, ordering raw blocks allows flexibility to match the client’s vision.

-6. Butcher Blocks Ship Within 2–4 Weeks
+6. Butcher Blocks Usually Ship Within 2–4 Weeks

 How To Learn What To Expect When Ordering Butcher Block Countertops